formula1/domain-config-formatter/readme.md

 In this example we will convert the string site into a valid greenlock site with a subject and altnames and point all traffic from that site to `localhost:8080`

+#### A more complex example

+Many here are utilizing the default target.
 It's important to note that for subject e.a, the default port will be 80.
 But for subject a.a the host will be docker_default and use port 5555.